 - 17. The common cost-based benchmark is calculated by the Reserve Bank of Australia by weighting the individual scheme cost-based measures by the shares of each Scheme in the value of credit card transactions undertaken in all the Schemes.
 The Reserve Bank of Australia will publish the common cost-based benchmark by 30 September of the year in which the cost-based measure must be calculated. - 18.
 The cost-based measure for a Scheme must be calculated in 2006 and each third year thereafter.
 If the Reserve Bank of Australia agrees in writing, a recalculation of the cost-based measure for a Scheme and of the common cost-based benchmark may be undertaken at other times if changes in eligible costs or other factors warrant. - 19.
-The Reserve Bank of Australia may at any time, by notification on its website, waive or suspend the requirement to recalculate the cost-based measure and the common cost-based benchmark, in which case the common cost-based benchmark in force at that time will continue to apply. - 20.
 For the purposes of paragraphs 10 and 11, the average of interchange fees in a Scheme is to be expressed as a percentage of transaction values.
 It is to be calculated by dividing the total interchange revenue that would have been payable had the interchange fees implemented on the dates specified in paragraph 10 or 12 been applicable in the previous financial year, by the value of transactions in that year.